Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Introduction

-In the derivation of the model we also cover the case of the plate model with inertia term and thus justify the model analyzed in \cite{gurvich}.
-Considering the models with inertia term, it is well known that full $3d$ macroscopic Biot's equations have memory effects (see \cite{clopeaumikelic2001}).
-In that sense there is a certain similarity between poroelastic equations and linear elastic equations with high-contrast inclusions (to obtain Biot's equations one has to put viscosity in contrast to elasticity constants).
-However, the limit plate equations obtained here doesn't have memory effect.
-The reason for that is the fact that we derive the model in the bending regime which is valid for long times (we implicitly scale the time also for the derivation of evolution equations with inertia term).
-The techniques presented here would allow allow us to obtain the models in the membrane regime (see \cite{Marinvelciczubrinic2022} for the detailed discussion on this), when it is expected that the memory effects for the macroscopic equations are present.
-These equations are, however, degenerate in the vertical component of the deformation and thus of less interest.
+In our model derivation, we also address the scenario resulting in the plate model with inertial terms, thereby providing justification for the model analyzed in \cite{gurvich}.
+When considering models with inertial terms, it's well recognized that the full $3D$ macroscopic Biot's equations exhibit memory effects (see \cite{clopeaumikelic2001}).
+In this context, there exists a certain analogy between poroelastic equations and linear elastic equations with high-contrast inclusions.
+Namely, to obtain Biot's equations, viscosity is put in high contrast with elasticity constants.
+However, the limit plate equations derived here do not exhibit memory effects (see also \cite[Section 3.4.1]{Marinvelciczubrinic2022}).
+This absence can be attributed to the fact that we derive the model in the bending regime, which is valid for long times (we implicitly scale time for the derivation of evolution equations with inertial terms).
+The techniques outlined in this paper could also enable us to derive models in the membrane regime (referenced in \cite{Marinvelciczubrinic2022}), where it is expected that memory effects for macroscopic equations would be present.
+However, these equations are degenerate in the vertical component of deformation, thus their significance for the applications is not clear (see \cite[Section 3.4.2]{Marinvelciczubrinic2022}).

+For analyzing the limit equations, we adopt the approach of \cite{gurvich}.
+Additional effort is required due to the more generalized nature of the equations compared to those analyzed in \cite{gurvich}.
+This is particularly true for equations incorporating inertial terms.

+Next, we briefly outline the structure of the paper.
+In Section \ref{secsetting}, we discuss the problem's setting and provide some\emph{ a priori }estimates for fluid-elastic structure interaction.
+Section \ref{secquasi-static} is dedicated to deriving and analyzing the quasi-static Biot's plate model, while Section \ref{secinertia} focuses on deriving and analyzing the Biot's plate model with inertial term in the bending regime.
+The Appendix contains auxiliary claims essential for dimension reduction, such as Griso's decomposition and its consequences, along with auxiliary definitions and claims about two-scale convergence.

+The main results of the paper are summarized as follows.
+In the quasi-static case Theorem \ref{gammazeromay11} provides the compactness result; Theorem \ref{effectiveequationsmay11} provides the convergence result, identifying the limit model; Theorem \ref{existeo} provides uniqueness and existence results and Theorem \ref{proplenka1} and Theorem \ref{twoscaleconvergencesmay16} provide the strong convergence result.
+Similarly in the case with inertial term Theorem \ref{compinertia} provides the compactness result and the limit Biot's equations; Theorem \ref{uniqueinertia} provides the uniqueness result; Theorem \ref{existinertia} provides the existence result and Theorem \ref{stronginertia} provides the strong convergence result. \CCC We provide more details about the results in the next section. \BBB